ralfuzijs/ralfuzijs-BMX-and-MTB-bike-configurator-and-track-event-management-website/README.md

 ### Project Description:

 This project is a user-oriented web platform that offers a BMX bike configuration tool and an MTB/BMX track map.
-The platform aims to allow both amateur and experienced riders to customize their BMX bikes according to their needs and preferences and to offer information about nearby MTB/BMX parks.
+The platform aims to allow amateur and experienced riders to customize their BMX bikes according to their needs and preferences and to offer information about nearby MTB/BMX parks.

 ### Key Features:
 #### 1. BMX/MTB Size Calculator: